Brain-Gang/Build-Early-Ed/README.md

 Gabriel Fosse has a background in ethical hacking and linux systems administration.
 After completing the Data Science program he has been working as a freelancer using neural networks for sound classification and analysis.

 #### Languages and Libraries
-For data science we used (among others) python, pandas, geopandas, XGBoost, matplotlib, and numpy.
-Our webapp uses HTML, CSS, and Mapbox.
+Our web app and map is powered by HTML, CSS, Mapbox, Python, Pandas, Geopandas, XGBoost, Matplotlib, Scikitlearn, Folium, Shapely, and Numpy.